bmaunde/guidelines/erp-magento-integration-guide.md

 ##### Data Structures
 ###### Consumer
 ###### Customer with Contact
-The structure below contains a contact node, whuich
+The structure below contains a contact node, which is used to represent contact persons for a company in a B2B scenario

     {
     "number": "0000100740",